CCTV System Installation

 Ultimately, your own peace of mind will dictate how many CCTV cameras you will need.
 For a domestic CCTV system, you’re unlikely to want to have CCTV spying on every room in the house.
 Instead, you might be comfortable simply having outward-facing CCTV to cover the exterior of your home and any entry points.

 If you’re installing a commercial CCTV system to protect your business, you may want to install cameras on sensitive areas (such as stock storage areas or rooms where money/valuables are kept).
 It makes sense to make a list of what you need to protect, where your business is vulnerable to entry, and how to best surveil these areas.
-It might even be helpful to discuss this with a CCTV installation specialist.
+It might even be helpful to discuss this with a specialist in CCTV system installation.

 Cable routing for CCTV systems